sudarshansudarshan/cal/backend/activity_engine/README.md

     npm run build
     ```
 4. Run database migrations:
-    Make sure the .env file (located in the project root) has a proper DATABASE_URL pointing to your PostgreSQL database.
+    Make sure the .env file (located in the project root) has a proper DATABASE_URL pointing to your PostgreSQL database If unsuccessful, refer to the database configuration below.
 Also, check your Prisma schema (prisma/schema.prisma) for accuracy.
 Here's the steps for the migration step: